 - MRI – if an ultrasound doesn’t give definitive results, an MRI can be used to get in-depth images of the spinal cord and the tissue surrounding it to see if the cord is tethered.

-What are the treatment options for tethered spinal cord?
+Surgery and treatment options for tethered spinal cord

 When a child is diagnosed with a tethered cord, surgery is the most common treatment.
 You can expect the surgery to take three to six hours.
 Your child will remain in the hospital under supervision for five to seven days, depending on their recovery.